Mvrjustid/mvrjustid.github.io/_pages/teaching.md

 **Conference:**
 \\
-Ubicomp, CHI (LBW AC for 2025), ICRA, ACII, ICMI, SmartCOMP, Mobicomp, PerCom
+Ubicomp, CHI (AC for 2026, LBW AC for 2025), ICRA, ACII, ICMI, SmartCOMP, Mobicomp, PerCom

 ---

 #### Invited speaker
+‘Bridging Medicine and Engineering: Reflections on Innovative Wearable Technologies in Clinical Practice’ \\
+Speaker, The 1st HHMC and 21st HHME Conference, 08 2025.

+‘Research on the Intersection of Artificial Intelligence and Sports Rehabilitation’ \\
+Speaker, The 13th West China Rehabilitation International Academic Forum, 05 2025.

 ‘The Professional Social Role of Robots in Medicine: A Discussion from the Perspective of Power’ \\
 Panel Discussion, Shenzhen Institute of Artificial Intelligence and Robotics for Society (AIRS), 10 2024.